bbc/simorgh/docs/Troubleshooting.md

 ## How to Sign Previous Commits

-The following instructions was taken from [here](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/contributors/signing-commits.html).
+The following instructions were taken from [here](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/contributors/signing-commits.html).

 1. Use `git log --show-signature` to see which commits need to be signed.
 2. Go into interactive rebase mode using `git rebase -i HEAD~X` where `X` is the number of commits up to the most current commit you would like to see.